A bound for Castelnuovo-Mumford regularity by double point divisors: Abstract

 \section{Abstract}

-Let $X \subset \P^r$ be a non-degenerate smooth projective variety of degree $d$ and codimension $e$.
-As motivated by the regularity conjecture due to Eisenbud and Goto, we first show that $\reg (\mathcal{O}_X) \leq d-e$, and we classify the extremal and the next extremal cases.
-Then, we generalize Mumford's method based on the geometric properties of double point divisors, and we prove $\reg(X) \leq d-1+m$, where $m$ is an invariant related to geometric sections of double point divisor from outer projection.
-By considering double point divisors from inner projection, we obtain a slightly better bound for Castelnuovo-Mumford regularity under suitable assumptions.
+Let $X \subseteq \mathbb{P}^r$ be a non-degenerate smooth projective variety of dimension $n$, codimension $e$, and degree $d$ defined over an algebraically closed field of characteristic zero.
+In this paper, we first show that $\text{reg} (\mathcal{O}_X) \leq d-e$, and classify the extremal and the next to extremal cases.
+Our result reduces the Eisenbud-Goto regularity conjecture for the smooth case to the problem finding a Castelnuovo-type bound for normality.
+It is worth noting that McCullough-Peeva recently constructed counterexamples to the regularity conjecture by showing that $\text{reg} (\mathcal{O}_X)$ is not even bounded above by any polynomial function of $d$ when $X$ is not smooth.
+For a normality bound in the smooth case, we establish that $\text{reg}(X) \leq n(d-2)+1$, which improves previous results obtained by Mumford, Bertram-Ein-Lazarsfeld, and Noma.
+Finally, by generalizing Mumford's method on double point divisors, we prove that $\text{reg}(X) \leq d-1+m$, where $m$ is an invariant arising from double point divisors associated to outer general projections.
+Using double point divisors associated to inner projection, we also obtain a slightly better bound for $\text{reg}(X)$ under suitable assumptions.